MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 What to expect during your consultation?

-In consultation with him, essential decisions will be made about implant type and size, incision placement, and implant shape.
-You will also discuss what the procedure entails and what you can expect after surgery and during your recovery.
+Dr Broadhurst will ask you questions about your medical history.
+He will then discuss your treatment plan in detail, as well as the appropriate implant type and size, incision placement, and implant shape.
+He will also explain what the procedure entails and what you can expect after surgery and during recovery.

 Your Second Consultation

-You will see Dr Broadhurst for a second consultation, face to face, at our Brisbane, Sunshine Coast, Hervey Bay, or Bundaberg locations, and can be had at the location closest to you.
-This appointment will be scheduled to ensure you completely understand your procedure and express any concerns or anxieties that you may be experiencing.
-You are eligible to book your surgery date 7 days after your second consultation if you are a suitable candidate for surgery.
+You will meet with Dr Broadhurst for a second face-to-face consultation at our Brisbane, Sunshine Coast, Hervey Bay, or Bundaberg locations.
+This consultation can be scheduled at the location nearest to you.
+The purpose of this appointment is to ensure that you fully understand the procedure and to address any concerns you may have.
+If you are deemed a suitable candidate for surgery, you can schedule the surgery date seven days after your second consultation.

 Procedure